Adele Farina (Chair)

 “I am committed to working with the WAFIC Board to ensure the fishing industry is best protected from a range of serious challenges, including marine park sanctuary areas, exclusion zones for offshore wind farms, desalination plants and a range of other impacts that are adversely impacting the viability of commercial fishing and the ability of consumers to buy fish sourced locally,” said Ms Farina.

-Adele has joined the WAFIC Board as Interim Chair until the 2023 AGM when she will stand for formal election.
+Adele joined the WAFIC Board as Interim Chair until the 2023 AGM where she was re-elected for 3 years.

 Adam Radford, a Western Rock Lobster industry member from Cervantes, grew up in a commercial fishing family and will take to the peak body a wealth of industry experience, as well as his finance and commerce background.

-He was appointed as a Board Member of WAFIC in 2019.
+He was appointed as a WAFIC Board Member in 2019.

 Wayne Scheggia